harness-training-dept/kubernetes-deployments/K8s Lab 1.md

 Feel free to add tags as in the picture.
 In the "real" world Delegate Tags are used to identify Delegates for both deployments and for Delegate specific configurations.
 Now that the Delegate is installed we can start to configure our first Deployment in subsequent labs.

+## Lab 3 - Setting Up Kubernetes Cloud Provider

-## Lab 3 - Building Your First Kubernetes Deployment
+## Lab 4 - Building Your First Kubernetes Deployment

 **Steps**